tronixworkshop/tronixworkshop.github.io/_posts/2016-07-01-new-lab-build.md

 ![making-simple-bench-electronics-lab][bench1]

-At the top of the bench I used 1 by 3 inch timber to give a bench a little stability, I didn't bother with the bottom since by this point I was already rethinking the design.
+At the top of the bench I used 1 by 3 inch timber to give the bench a little stability, I didn't bother with the bottom since by this point I was already rethinking the design.

 ![making-simple-bench-electronics-lab][bench2]